Vegetable Romanesco Soup

 - Serves 4

-- Bring chicken stock to a boil.
-Add balsamic vinegar, bacon or sausage and bay leaves to the stock.
+- Bring vegetable stock to a boil.
+Add balsamic vinegar, and bay leaves to the stock.
 Add salt and pepper to taste and cook for about 20 minutes.
 Then remove the bay leaves.

 - Add snow peas to the broth.